 Susceptibility of plants to hydraulic stress is one of the strongest determinants of vulnerability to drought, with loss of hydraulic conductivity being a major predictor of drought mortality in temperate (McDowell et al., 2013; Anderegg et al., 2015; Sperry and Love, 2015; Venturas et al., 2021) and tropical forests (Rowland et al., 2015; Adams et al., 2017b), as well as a tractable mortality mechanism to represent in process-based models (Choat et al., 2018, Kennedy et al., 2019).
-Both LPJ-GUESS and ED2 exhibited a wide range in amount and pattern of plant-available-water prior to drought (Fig. S1c-d), leading to large differences in UCE response.
-LPJ-GUESS predicted lower total plant-available-water at both sites compared to ED2, and subsequently simulated a greater increase in plant-available-water right after the UCEs as a result of greater mortality and decrease in water demand.
+Both LPJ-GUESS and ED2 exhibited a wide range in amount and pattern of plant-available-water prior to drought (Fig. S1c-d), contributing to large differences in UCE response.
+LPJ-GUESS, which does not simulate hydrodynamics, predicted lower total plantavailable-water at both sites compared to ED2, and subsequently simulated greater mortality and a greater increase in plant-available-water right after the UCEs as a result of less water demand.
 Due to ED2 using a static mortality threshold from conductivity loss (88%), it likely does not accurately reproduce the wide range of observations of drought-induced mortality.
-In ED2, large trees, with longer distances to transport water, were at higher risk and suffered higher mortality (Fig. 4), demonstrating how stand demography and size structure can play an important role in ecosystem models (Fisher et al., 2018).
-There are strong interdependencies and related mechanisms connecting both hydraulic failure (e.g., low soil moisture availability) and C limitation (e.g., stomatal closure) during drought (McDowell et al., 2008; Adams et al., 2017b), and these interactions should be incorporated in ecosystem modeling and further explored (Table 3).
+In ED2, large trees, with longer distances to transport water, were at higher risk and suffered higher mortality (Fig. 4), demonstrating how stand demography, size structure, and tapering of xylem conduits can play an important role in ecosystem models (Petit et al., 2008; Fisher et al., 2018).
+Of the VDMs that are beginning to incorporate a continuum of hydrodynamics (e.g., ED2 (described in Methods 2.1 section) and FATES-HYDRO (Fang et al., 2022, based on Christoffersen et al., 2016), they are able to solve for transient water from soils to roots, through the plant and connect with transpiration demands.
+Therefore, instead of the plant water stress function being based on soil water potentials, it is replaced with more realistic connections with leaf water potentials.
+Mortality is then caused by hydraulic failure via embolism controlled by the critical water potential (P50) that leads to 50% loss of hydraulic conductivity.
+For advancements in tree level hydrodynamic modeling see the FETCH3 model (Silva et al., 2022), for justification for plant hydrodynamics in conjunction with multi-layer vertical canopy profiles see Bonan et al., (2021).
+There are strong interdependencies and related mechanisms connecting both hydraulic failure

+(e.g., low soil moisture availability) and C limitation (e.g., stomatal closure) during drought (McDowell et al., 2008; Adams et al., 2017b), and these interactions should be incorporated in ecosystem modeling and further explored (Table 3).